ASUWebPlatforms/webspark-upstream/web/modules/webspark/webspark_cropper_theme/README.md

 # webspark_cropper_theme

 Due to Layout Builder failing to load the  backend theme, the crop and media library fail to work correctly.
 The module, Media Library Theme Reset, fixes issues with the media library but causes issues further down the line with the cropper.
 It should not be used.
 This module makes use  of some functionality provided by the media library theme reset module but not all.
 Most functionality comes from the core Media modules themselves, although they may have been altered to add libraries.
-LIbraries added are direct copies of core seven/theme.
+Libraries added are direct copies of core Claro theme.

 ### Functions/Hooks